chubbymaggie/SEA/README.md

 **NOTE**: Right now, SEA uses REIL code as input, to analyze a path.
 Unfortunately, REIL can be **only** generated from an executable file using [BinNavi](http://www.zynamics.com/binnavi.html) which runs in the top of [IDA-Pro](https://www.hex-rays.com/products/ida/index.shtml) (two proprietary and expensive programs)
 Hopefully, this will change soon when SEA supports open frameworks for binary analysis like Bincoa or BAP.

 Documentation, examples and more can be found in the [wiki](https://github.com/neuromancer/SEA/wiki).
-Collaboration and feedback is greatly appreciated!.
+Discusson for support or collaboration is available in #sea-tool @ irc.freenode.net